 (g) Official meetings of the city, schools, county, state, or federal government.

-(h) Any other business type or service established by resolution of the Chamberlain City Council’
+(h) Any other business type or service established by resolution of the Chamberlain City Commission.

 (6) The restrictions set forth above do not prohibit an owner, employee, contractor, vendor, or supplier from entering, exiting, using, or occupying that place of business in their professional capacity, so long as procedures are implemented to ensure social distancing to the fullest extent possible.